 The age ranges of boys will vary by up to a year in all grades, at any school.
 Tests are aligned with the best standards in each applicable grade of entry as one would expect at a selective entry school.
 The ‘Guide to Admissions Testing’ enables boys to prepare on an equal footing.

-All families will receive notification by letter from the Principal before the end of April.
+Notification by letter from the Principal before the end of March 2023.
+Boarding places will be subject to interview.

 All papers are marked multiple times by specialist subject teachers, results moderated, and then triple counted by the Mathematics Department.